cheminfo/eln-docs/docs/45_other_analysis/images/README.md

 import Categories from './includes/categories/README.md';

-This view allows to annotate images as well as identify Region of Interests on grey scale images.
+This view allows you to annotate images and identify Regions of Interest on grayscale images.

-If the source if a color image a first step will be to convert it to a grey scale image using one of the provided algorithms.
+If the source is a color image, a first step will be to convert it to a grayscale image using one of the provided algorithms.

 ![iGrey algorithms](images/greysAlgorithms.png)

-If you don't know which algorithm to use you may `Explore greys`.
+If you don't know which algorithm to use, you may click `Explore greys`.
 The system will reduce the size of the image and try all the available algorithms.
-You should then select the one that yields to the highest contrast.
+You should then select the one that yields the highest contrast.

 ![Greys](images/greys.png)